Maternity Bookings & Service FAQ

 Can I come and see the facilities at NSP?

 Absolutely, we would love to meet you.
 To book a maternity ward tour, click here.
 Maternity ward tours are conducted every Tuesday 1.00pm, Wednesday 1.00pm, Thursday 6.00pm and Saturday 1.00pm and 2.00pm from the hospital foyer (ground floor).
-If you would like a private tour Monday-Friday please contact our Maternity Customer Service Representatives on 02 8425 3387 to book.
+If you would like a private tour Monday-Thursday please contact our Maternity Customer Service Representatives on 02 8425 3387 to book.

 Can my partner stay in the hospital with me?